May 5 at 7:00 PM: Exploring the Science of Vermont’s Climate

 Engage with experts in the fields of meteorology, climatology, and ecology for an interactive conversation about how we gather climate data, identify trends, observe effects, and plan for the future.
 Streaming on Zoom.

 Steve Maleski – Meteorologist at the Fairbanks Museum

 Dr. Lesley-Ann Dupigny-Giroux – Vermont State Climatologist

 Dr. Janel Hanrahan – Chair of Atmospheric Sciences at NVU

 Dr. Ryan Rebozo – Director of Conservation Science at the Vermont Center for Ecostudies

 Moderated by Jane Lindholm, host of Vermont Edition and creator of the But Why? podcast on VPR

 Late May (ongoing): Planting Trees for Community Resilience

 Want to get involved?
 You can mitigate climate change by planting a tree.
 We will be creating a series of short videos (posted to our website, YouTube, and Facebook) where we talk with local experts about the importance of trees for carbon sequestration, riparian stabilization, and creating wildlife habitat.
 The Museum will plant a tree in our front yard, and we encourage you to plant a tree as well!
-Museum members will receive a discount on select trees at local nurseries.
+Museum members will receive a 10% discount on plant purchases at Grime Nursery.